tantadruj/debian-linux-kiosk/README.md

 `nano /etc/network/interfaces` ?
 No.

-It also assumes you have a MAC address for each computer stored in the file called *iplist*.
+It also assumes that you have a MAC address for each computer stored in the file called *iplist*.
 See the file contents for example values.

 Get MAC address CLI command: